Cirru/cirru-script-editor/README.md

 Live demo: http://repo.tiye.me/cirru-editor

-Currently is based on RequireJS and CSS `@import`.
+This editor if part of Cirru Project: http://cirru.org/

+The module uses CommonJS and CSS `@import` for packaging.

 ```
 npm install --save cirru-editor